 Heroin can be detected in the body by using the following tests:

-Hair follicle testing is considered one of the more accurate methods of testing for opiate abuse, as it can show that there’s heroin in a user’s system for up to three months after use.
-Blood and saliva tests are both about equal in that heroin use can only be detected in the body for 12 hours after use, at most.
-Urine tests have slightly more longevity, and are a simple, cost-effective method that is used quite often.
-Heroin may still appear positive on a urine test conducted up to three days after the last instance of abuse.
-However, it’s also possible that heroin taken as little as two hours prior to the test will no longer be detectable.
+Hair follicle testing is considered one of the more revealing methods of testing for opiate abuse, as it can show that there’s heroin in a user’s system for up to three months after use.
+The length of time that blood and saliva tests can detect drug use is about equal – in that both test methods can detect heroin in the body only for about 12 hours after last drug use, at most.

 The Duration of Heroin Withdrawal